 - Install and launch the app, or if already launched, click the big “play” text.
 App tries to connect.
 Sometimes this takes a few tries but overall it was fairly reliable when I tried.

-- At that point you can use the settings button, e.g. to turn the timestamp off.
+- At that point you can use the settings button in the app, e.g. to turn the timestamp off.

 - Once the connection is established, the app screen changes to a page that has the video in the middle and 2 rows of similar vertical icons: the left ones are to record on the phone, and the right ones are the record on the camera sdcard.
 There’s an icon to take a picture, one to record a video, and a media manager access to see recorded files (play, download).

 Anecdote: The Android app’s name is “Sports DV” and the internal package name is “com.libo.GPCamDemoa”.
 GP here obviously stands for General Plus, which makes the GPCV4247 chipset.
 “Cam Demo A” is kind of cute in the package name.
 Cute as in “not very profesional”.

 Here’s a screenshot of the app once connected, same engine as seen in the pictures above: